damus-io/api/README.md

 - `DB_PATH`: Path to the folder where to save mdb files.
 - `TESTFLIGHT_URL`: URL for the TestFlight app (optional)
+- `NOTEDECK_INSTALL_MD`: URL for the notedeck installation instructions markdown

 #### Translations